BellJohn/spring-boot-react-example-app/README.md

 Dependencies are mocked out and the scope of the test is restricted to just the contract provided by the Controller class without consideration to the Spring wrapper.

+These don't rely on any active database connection.

 ## Integration Tests

 The Integration Test code